kuzudb/kuzudb.github.io/docs/blog/factorization.md

 However, if your query is accessing the neighborhoods of a few nodes, then avoiding the scan of entire database file is an advantage.
-In Kùzu, we wanted to use HashJoins but we also wanted a mechanism to scan only the necessary parts of database files, which we do through a technique called *sideways information passing*[^3].
+In Kùzu, we wanted to use HashJoins but we also wanted a mechanism to scan only the necessary parts of database files.
+We do this through a technique called *sideways information passing*[^3].
 I'll simulate this below.

 ### A Simple Simulation
 For simplicity, we'll work on a simpler 1-hop query, so the benefits of factorization will not be impressive but it will allow me to explain an entire query processing pipeline.
-Consider this query:
+Consider this count(\*) query that counts the number of transfers the L1 account has made:
 ```
 MATCH (a:Account)-[t1:Transfer]->(b:Account)
 WHERE a.accID = L1